Hyunsoo-Hong/Hyunsoo-Hong.github.io/index.md

 ## About me

-I am a **Hyunsoo Hong**, **_Ph.D. candidate_** in the KAIST [MDAM lab.](https://mdam.kaist.ac.kr), working with prof. Seong Su Kim.
-I am interested in the composite structures & finite element analysis.
+I am a **Hyunsoo Hong**, **_Ph.D. candidate_** in the KAIST [MDAM lab.](https://mdam.kaist.ac.kr), advised by prof. Seong Su Kim.
+My research interests lie in the span of Composite structures, optimization, and machine learning.
 I have pulished several [research papers](https://scholar.google.com/citations?user=sqkmqoQAAAAJ&hl=en&authuser=1) and presented my research in several conferences.
-Hello world! &#128525;
+Thank you for visiting my website! &#x1f60a;

 ## Contact